weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "Not the littlest, teeniest one?"
 It was hard to say which was prouder of the other.

 Joanna was in fine feather in those days.
-She had youth <span id="calibre_link-185" page-number="131" page-name="Page:There Is Confusion.djvu/137" page-index="137" page-quality="3" title="Page:There_Is_Confusion.djvu/137"></span>and a
-certain grave beauty which did not strike the observer at first as did Sylvia's or even poor Maggie's.
+She had youth and a certain grave beauty which did not strike the observer at first as did Sylvia's or even poor Maggie's.
 But it grew on one and remained.
 Young men, though they liked to be seen with a star, were a little afraid of